Leezekun/Adv-Instruct-Eval/README.md

 1. All parameters from the Injection section to indicate the data you intend to evaluate on.
 2. `model`: specify the alias of the model that you intend to evaluate (recorded in the `llm_configs.py` file).

-We also provide the human evaluation protocol and evaluation results in the `./human_evals/`.
+We provide the inference results in the `./evaluation/` directory.
+The human evaluation protocol and evaluation results are provided in the `./human_evals/` directory.